Chapter 1, part 5

 “Shut it for a minute…sorry, concentrating and need you silent.”
 I was making a plan and didn’t need other questions.
 “One, two, three, four…”

 “Gang Bangers.
 They’re about to kill an old man.
 Not today.”
 I took the Bluetooth out of my ear and set it on the dash.
-Then got the scoped Longbow from behind my seat to better deal with the situation.
-Looking through the ten power scope I could see that they had surplus LBV’s (load bearing vest) on with a couple extra mags.
+Then got the scoped Longbow and a gray wool blanket from behind my seat to better deal with the situation.
+Looking through the ten power scope I could see that they had surplus Load Bearing Vests on with a couple extra mags.
 Underneath was only bare skin, Rambo style, so there would be nothing to stop what was coming their way.
 I always thought they should make it open season on gangs and today it was going to be just that.

-I knew the BattleComp on the end of each rifle would keep me on target so I dropped into a prone position on the left shoulder of the road.
-It left me a little more exposed but there was no view around the corner to the bangers position from the right side.
-I brought the rifle to my shoulder.
+I knew the BattleComp on the end of the rifle would keep me on target so I dropped into a prone position in the left lane the exit ramp.
+It left me a little more exposed but they wouldn’t see any dust clouds from the muzzle blast.
+I stayed slightly rear of the Suburban to deflect the sound of the rifle.
+Now they would probably think the rounds were coming from my vehicle and direct any return fire away from me.
+I brought the rifle to my shoulder and spread wool blanked over me so only the brim of my had and the rifle barrel was visible.
 I quickly surveyed the situation through the scope.
 Two with their backs to me taunting the old man verbally.
 One brandishing a rifle in the man’s face.
 That one made himself the clear leader as he yelled at the other two for getting a little too out of control.
 A fourth one was actually standing watch for other cars or dangers.
+I was still too far off and he took no notice of me or my vehicle.
+Not the sharpest tool in the shed.
 I had my fire plan in a split second.
 The first jackhole to die was the guard.
 I brought him into view.
-They were all about 300 yds away so this was an easy shot for this rifle.
+They were all about 600 yards away so this was an easy shot for this rifle.

-My consentration was such that I didn’t even hear the rifle.
-I just felt the recoil of the 7.62mm round slam into my shoulder.
+My concentration was such that I didn’t even hear the rifle.
+I just felt the recoil of the 7.62mm round slam the stock into my shoulder.
 The guard doubled over like he was hit in the chest by a cinder block.
-The TAP rounds exploaded out his back sending red spray all over the pavement.
+The Hornady TAP rounds exploded out his back sending red spray all over the pavement.
 A quick adjustment and I was on the leader.
 I put a 168 grain Hornady round through his nasal cavity and the banger was down like he was never born.
+The rifle hit the ground and came to a rest right in front of the old man.

 The other gangsters looked around, saw the suburban and started spraying bullets in that direction.
 It looked like something out of a modern gangster movie the way they held the carbines almost over their heads, aiming at nothing and yelling in feigned intimidation.